Chalarangelo/mini.css/docs/v2/DEVLOG.md

 ## 20170113

-- Added support for `aria-role="button"` in the `input_control` module by default.
+- Added support for ARIA `role="button"` in the `input_control` module by default.
 Filesize has bloated to a horrifying 6.92KB.
+- Highly optimized `input_control` module's buttons and button groups, by removing redundant selectors, based on specificity, bringing down the filesize to a managable 6.59KB again.
+- Optimized `sticky` `footer`s and `header`s a little bit.
+Should have no effect on filesize.